If you like chocolate and coconut and caramel, read on.

-If you think you can’t bake, this is a cake to try, as the chocolate batter is very easy to mix together, and there’s no need to slice off the top of the cake to make it level.
+If you think you can’t bake and would love to impress the best, this is the cake to try, as the chocolate batter is very easy to mix together, and there’s no need to slice off the top of the cake to make it level.
 And if you can open a can and chop nuts, you’ve got the filling down, and the ganache is simply a matter of mixing chocolate and cream together, waiting until it’s the right consistency and pouring it over the top of the assembled cake.
 No spreading any icing, or cake decorating experience necessary!
 It has lots of steps and takes time, but it is not difficult!

 Inside-Out German Chocolate Cake